pnsn/station_metrics/station_metrics/metrics/rms_bp_above_.07.md

 filter, so on those channels this metric becomes equivalent to the highpassed version.

-The RMS window is centred on each sample rather than trailing it, so the reported duration extends approximately 2.5 s either side of the noisy interval.
+The RMS window is centered on each sample rather than trailing it, so the reported duration extends approximately 2.5 s either side of the noisy interval.